 1. Visit the Maison de la Photographie

-The Maison de la Photographie (Museum of Photography) opened up when Parisian Patrick Menac’h and Marrakshi Hamid Mergani decided to combine their collections of vintage Moroccan photography and showcase them in their original context.
-Together, they collected 4,500 photos, 2,000 glass negatives, and 80 documents from anywhere between 1870 and 1950.
+The Maison de la Photographie (Museum of Photography) opened when friends Patrick Menac’h, a Parisian, and Hamid Mergani, a Marrakshi, decided to combine their collections of vintage Moroccan photography.
+Together, they collected 4,500 photos, 2,000 glass negatives, and 80 documents between 1870 and 1950.
 Works are on display through three floors, organized thematically by content and region.
-Most photos are available for sale.
-Entrance is 40 MAD and it’s open daily from 9:30am-7pm.
+Most photos are also for sale.
+Entrance is 50 MAD ($5.25 USD) and it’s open daily from 9:30am-7pm.

 2. Get lost in the medina

-Watch traditional handicrafts being handmade and sold, and eat some street food while taking in the sights and smells of this busy Moroccan market.
+Watch traditional handicrafts being handmade and sold and eat some street food while taking in the sights and smells of this busy Moroccan market.
 Stall 14 is known for having some of the best calamari and fried fish.
 You’ll also find stalls selling merguez sausage, grilled meats, potato tanjines, and maakouda potato cakes.
 Don’t be afraid to get lost in the alleys and tiny streets.
-You can spend hours here wandering around, taking in the atmosphere and the culture.
-The alleys seem endless.
-I found it less intimidating than the one in Fez though!
+The alleys seem endless, but I found it less intimidating than the one in Fez.

-The largest Jewish cemetery in Morocco, the Miara Cemetery, dates back to the 16th century and is still in use today.
-The graveyard here is divided into three: one for men, another for women, and a third for children.
+The largest Jewish cemetery in Morocco, Miara Cemetery dates back to 1537 and is still in use today.
+The graveyard is divided into three sections: one for men, another for women, and a third for children.
 Due to space constraints, there are three layers of burial grounds.
 This is an excellent historical site and I highly suggest you visit.
 After visiting the cemetery, wander around the Jewish quarter.
 It is also home to the Lazama synagogue which was built in 1492, and the last synagogue in the quarter.

 4. Relax in a traditional hammam

 A hammam is a steam bath popular in North Africa.
 It used to be the only place where people could bathe because private bathrooms were a luxury only few could afford.
 They are usually found near mosques or toiletry shops and can be upscale or public (traditional).
-Visit a no-frills traditional one for an authentic and enlightening experience.
-You will leave feeling cleaner than ever before.
 Public hammams cost about 10 MAD ($1 USD) and you’ll need to bring your own scrubbing glove, soap, brush, razor, shampoo, towel, and change of clothing.
 Hotel hammams, however, provide the necessary kit, and can cost 300-500 MAD ($30.60-51 USD).
 If you want to try a public hammam, go to Hammam Dar el-Bacha or Hammam Mouassine.

 5. Hang out on the terrace of Café de la Poste

 This is an institution in Marrakesh.
 While the food is good, most people come for the architecture and atmosphere.
 Built in the 1920s, this originally was a café, hotel and postal relay.
 Today, the café retains much of its original grandeur with its vaulted ceilings, black and white tiled floors, leafy palms, red sofas, and leather chairs.
-The terrace is a fantastic spot to drink a cold beer and, on the weekend, you’ll find tons of locals and expats eating brunch and catching up.
+The terrace is a fantastic spot to drink a cold beer and, on the weekend, you’ll find locals and expats eating brunch and catching up.
 The menu is mostly French cuisine, with dishes ranging in price from 80-280 MAD ($8.25-28.50 USD).

 6. Hang out in the parks